sml-mirror/grunt-generate-view-model/README.md

 * npm run generation

-* go to path ,whic define in GenerateView decorator and see something like this:
+* go to path ,which define in GenerateView decorator and see something like this:

 view model
 ```typescript